tucommenceapousser/php-remote-storage/SERVER.md

     $ sudo systemctl enable httpd
     $ sudo systemctl start httpd

+You should now be able to go to [https://storage.local/](https://storage.local/), accept the self signed certificate and login to the account page.
+To use with remoteStorage applications you can use the identity `me@storage.local`, or any other user that you may have added above.

 If you want to have your certificate signed by a CA you can also generate a
 CSR: